Super easy to make vegan bulgur wheat salad with chickpeas, parsley, dill and mint, aromatic side dish or light dinner.

 - fine sea salt and pepper

-- Pour the vegetable broth in a saucepan and bring to a boil.
-Add the bulgur, cover and remove from the heat.
+- Pour the vegetable broth into a saucepan and bring to a boil.
+Add the bulgur, cover, and remove from the heat.
 Let stand for 5 minutes.
-Transfer to a bowl, loosen with a fork and let cool slightly.
+Transfer to a bowl, loosen with a fork, and let cool slightly.

 - Add the chopped herbs, olive oil and chili flakes, salt, and pepper to taste.